Unrolling Ariadne’s thread

 As soon as the couple set foot at the remote and uncharted village of Livádia, they were both captivated by its charm and almost without a second thought decided that this was the place they wanted to build the house of their dreams.
 As hard as it may be to believe it today, 30 years ago, Livadia’s houses had no running water, while villagers shared a single public phone.
 Nevertheless, the couple insisted and soon, a new beautiful house, perched on the edge of a steep cliff offering sweeping views over the sea, became the family’s private paradise.
 A few years later, a foreign traveler, a lonesome visitor from Britain who introduced himself as a script writer seeking inspiration, stayed as a guest at the family’s house for a short period.
 That man, prompted the couple to consider a hospitality concept based on their own experience: What if, people from around the world, could share the feeling of a secluded home away from home, boasting the best view on the planet?
 What if, people from miles away, could escape the city and go back to nature in a unique chance to reconnect with their family, friends or even themselves?

-The vision was greeted with enthusiasm and eventually Yannis and Stella’s summerhouse became the first of the seven Elafonisi Villas, the amazing Villa Ostria that was recently renovated in order to offer its guests all the modern amenities.
+The vision was greeted with enthusiasm and eventually Yannis and Stella’s summerhouse became the first of the eight Elafonisi Villas, the amazing Villa Ostria that was recently renovated in order to offer its guests all the modern amenities.
 The second villa, also built in the village, has been named Nautilus due to its resemblance to a submarine emerging from the aquatic embrace of its magnificent pool.
 Eventually three more villas, Neptune, Calypso and Hermes, have been built a few kilometres from the village on a stunning rugged cape at an area that the locals call Koutoulas.

 Raised with my grandfather’s story and my parents’ vision, I grew to share their passion and now I am managing the properties and I’ve already add two new properties, The Old Beach House and Villa San Matteo that will took its name, Matteo, from my grandfather, whose traces led the family back to Livadia village and inspired so many guests to visit again and again the island, drawn by the beauty and the serenity of one of the most fascinating places on earth.